Philippus/elastic4s/README.md

 The basic format of the DSL is to create requests (eg a search request or delete request) and pass them in to the execute methods on the client, which returns a response object.
-All requests on the standard client are asynchronous.
-These methods return a standard Scala 2.10 Future object allowing you to easily integrate them into the rest of your scala stack.
+All requests on the standard client are asynchronous and will return a standard Scala 2.10 Future[T] where T is the response type appropriate to your request - eg a SearchResponse for a SearchRequest.
-Eg, a search request will return a Future[SearchResponse].
 The response objects are the same type as in the Java API.

 All the DSL constructs exist in the ElasticDsl object which needs to be imported.